samtybout/crowdfunding/README.md

 # crowdfunding
-A comparison of crowdfunding project success on Kickstarter and Indiegogo
+This is a statistical analysis project comparing crowdfunding project success on Kickstarter and Indiegogo.